pohljo85440/12-functional-cli/README.md

 This assignment covers the basics of the Java 8 `Stream` API.
 Streams are a functional concept and are relatively new in Java but they are very useful in combination with all kinds of _iterable_ data sources.
 Streams may look a little bit complicated but when you got the concept they improve the readability of your code because they are more _data pipeline_ oriented as normal Java code is where you always have to iterate a collection with any kind of loop.
+A main point of this exercise is to understand the difference of infinite and finite streams, ie. streams that keep producing objects vs. streams that come to an end.
+Here, we will generate those using `Supplier` and `Iterator` classes.

+The story for this assignment is to retrieve (a number of ) jokes from the Chuck Norris Jokes Database and rework them for proper display.
+The `App.java` already contains most of the boilerplate code to select a joke source (random or exhaustive), and specify how many jokes to skip or keep.

 ## Setup